• Skip to primary navigation

 • If quark isn't readily available in your area, there are ways to substitute it in a satisfactory manner.
 Similar products are cream cheese, Greek yogurt, fromage frais cottage, or farmer's cheese.

-• Try to use a product that has similar fat content to the type of quark indicated in a recipe.
+• Try to use a product that has a similar fat content to the type of quark indicated in a recipe.

 • So, for instance, as I use low-fat quark in this recipe for the cheesecake maracuya, I would replace that with a smooth farmer's cheese (which is normally pretty low-fat) or lower-fat cream cheese.